ArrogantGao/Personal_Materials/defense/main.typ

 == Short summary

-In summary, we developed a series of methods for simulating quasi-2D charged systems, including:
+In summary, we developed a series of methods for simulating quasi-2D charged systems.

-- Sum-of-Exponential Ewald2D method for non-dielectrically confined systems.
-- Random batch Ewald2D method for dielectrically confined systems.
-- Quasi-Ewald method for negatively confined systems.

 === Advantages